dbmi-bgm/magma/docs/meta-workflow.rst

               "extra_dimension": <int>, # additional increment to dimension used when creating the step specific input
                                         #   this will be applied on top of gather, if any, and will only affect the step specific input
                                         #   !!! this will not affect gather dimension in building the MetaWorkflowRun[json] structure !!!
+              "gather_input" # equivalent to gather in collecting output from dependencies for multiple shards
+                             #   !!! this will not affect scatter or gather dimensions in building the MetaWorkflowRun[json] structure !!!
               # These are optional fields
               #   It is possible to skip these fields or add custom ones
               "mount": <bool>,